 These days, if you raise money at a >=$80m-100m valuation, and are oversubscribed, most bigger Silicon Valley VC firms will offer to provide some founder liquidity.
 And these days, the valuations where it is offered is creeping down a bit as bigger funds do earlier stage deals.

 It’s not out of the goodness of their hearts.
 It’s so they can buy more and/or win the deal.
 Bigger funds want to own as much as they can, and if they can get another 2%-3% more than otherwise, secondary liquidity is a way to get it.
 And if it helps them win the deal, potentially at a lower valuation, that’s easy for a big fund to do, too.

-- Founders taking secondary liquidity at lower valuations creates huge signaling risk — especially CEOs.
-If a founder is willing to sell shares at $30m … there is no way I believe you are trying to build a $1b+ company.
+- Founders taking secondary liquidity at lower valuations creates signaling risk — especially at the CEO’s level.
+If a founder is willing to sell shares at $30m … there is no way most folks will believe you are trying to build a $1b+ company.
 You are selling way, way too cheap.

 - It’s much, much, much better to be asked.
 If a founder really wants to sell at almost any price, it’s a flag.
 But if the VC offers first, and the founder “reluctantly” agrees — it’s not such a negative signal.

 - You can’t, or at least shouldn’t, sell too much – as a %.
 It’s important the founders only sell an immaterial stake, at least on a percentage basis.
 Don’t sell more than 5% of your shareholdings.
 Too much sends a signal you aren’t all-in.
 Selling 1% of your 1,000,000 shares, though, is clearly immaterial.

 - Some, not all, investors will get nervous if the absolute $$$ are too much.
 Selling some shares at $100m for a downpayment on a house?
 Doesn’t create anxiety.
 Cashing out $5m in a hot deal?
 Who >wouldn’t< worry?